roffs/curriculum-vitae/readme.md

 - #### Digital marketplace

     Helped decoupling the backoffice from the monolith into a microservice.
-Added JWT authentication to enable the new microservice connect with the rest of the ecosystem.
+Added JWT authentication to enable the new microservice to connect with the rest of the ecosystem.

     Implemented a feature that used AI generated suggestions to help users write the description of their advertisements in an inclusive and unbiased way.